Cadiz History, Family Crest & Coats of Arms

 The noble Spanish surname Cadiz is of toponymic origin, deriving from the place name where the initial bearer lived or held land.
 Tradition states that the place-name Cadiz derives from the Caldean word "Gader" which literally signifies "boundaries of Hercules."
 Therefore, the surname Cadiz signifies "one who came from Cadiz."

 The surname Cadiz was first found in the southern region of Andalusia, an area which has been ruled by Phoenicians, Romans and the Moors.

 This web page shows only a small excerpt of our Cadiz research.
-Another 233 words (17 lines of text) covering the years 1100, 1743 and 1801 are included under the topic Early Cadiz History in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) covering the years 1100, 1743 and 1801 are included under the topic Early Cadiz History in all our PDF Extended History products and printed products wherever possible.

 Cadiz Spelling Variations

 Spelling variations of this family name include: Cadiz, Cadis, Cadez and others.

 Early Notables of the Cadiz family (pre 1700)